ArisSheiner/Personal-Projects/README.md

 List of Projects:

-Name            Date              Description
-V2 Defense      2013     A game designed for my first "Entry to Computer Science" class at the University of Colorado at Boulder.
+V2 Defense    -   2013    -   A game designed for my first "Entry to Computer Science" class at the University of Colorado at Boulder.